fanwj2010/sarahjamielewis.com/site/posts/fun-with-github.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-GitHub is very careful about emails - if you try to add another email to your account, and that email is already associated with an account - you will receive an error:
+GitHub is very careful about emails - if you try to add another email to your account, and that email is already associated with an existing account - you will receive an error:

 <figure style="text-align:center">